little-arhat/larhat-wishlist/Wishlist.md

 * Network Attached Storage (haven’t decided yet, which one)

-*  Descent Wireless router with OpenWRT support
+* Decent Wireless router with OpenWRT support

 # Journeys